saskar1/screen-saver/README.md

 These are lecture notes; they do not supplant in-person instruction.

+This lesson begins with instructions on getting started with git, terminal, and Sublime.
+Follow the instructions carefully and absorb everything.

+Then, I'm going to start slinging a lot at you, really fast.
+Don't worry so much about having a perfect understanding of what everything precisely means and how everything precisely works.
+Just follow along, and focus on the gist.
+Think of it like learning Spanish immersively.

+Subsequent lessons become more concrete and precise.

 ## Contents

 1. Introduction to git, terminal, and Sublime, for novice programmers